This article applies to Word 2007 and above.

 In previous versions of Word, creating a manual TOC required starting entirely from scratch.
 The manual TOC shown at the beginning of Demo: Let Word create your table of contents is a worst-case scenario: the user has typed in the titles and then pressed the period key to get a row of leader dots, stopping at an approximate location to type in the page number.
 Even in Word 2003 and earlier, you can do better than this, setting a right-aligned tab stop with a period leader (as explained in my article on number alignment).
 You can even use the built-in TOC styles (TOC 1, TOC 2, and so on), modified to your preference.

-Word 2007 and 2010, however, offer what at least appears to be a simpler approach.
+Word 2007 and above, however, offer what at least appears to be a simpler approach.
 On the References tab, in the Table of Contents group, click the button for Table of Contents.
 This opens a dropdown menu/gallery that includes two “Automatic Table” options and one “Manual Table” (see Figure 1).

 If you choose “Manual Table,” you will get the result shown in Figure 2.